Stochastic time-evolution, information geometry and the Cramer-Rao Bound: Geometric interpretation

-Importantly, this speed limit depends only on the initial and final state and on the generator $\mathcal{G}$ of the dynamics.
-We remark that such speed limits have been extensively discussed in quantum-mechanical systems (see e.~g.~Ref.~\cite{Pri16}), however, it has recently been found that similar bounds also apply to classical and stochastic dynamics \cite{Oku18}.
-We note that in contrast to the Margolus-Levitin-type bound derived in Ref.~\cite{Oku18} (Eq.~(23) therein), this result does not require any particular spectral properties of the generator or existence of a steady state; the only requirement is that the generator does not depend explicitly on time.
-It is further tighter than the Mandelstam-Tamm-type bound derived in Ref.~\cite{Oku18} (Eq.~(26) therein) for a particle relaxing in a binding potential, since we have $2\arccos(x) \geq \pi(1-x)$ for $x > 0$.
-Using the monotonicity of the Fisher information, we also have from Eq.~\eqref{speed-limit}
+where $\av{\Delta r^2}_\text{max}$ denotes the maximal variance of $r$ in the interval $[0,t]$.
+This provides a lower bound on the time necessary to change the average of the observable from $\av{r}_0$ to $\av{r}_t$.
+In case of a relaxation process, we can combine Eqs.~\eqref{fisher-monotonic} and \eqref{speed-limit-int} in order to obtain,

-Thus, in the absence of explicit time dependence, the initial state limits how fast any observable may evolve at any later time.
-As mentioned before, $\av{R}_t$ is not necessarily a monotonic function of time, however, the magnitude of $d_t \av{R}_t$ relative to the fluctuations of $R$ is bounded from above by a decreasing function.
-Thus, if $\av{R}_t$ exhibits oscillations, this result implies that the amplitude of the oscillations necessarily decreases over time, provided $\av{\Delta R^2}_t$ is bounded.
+Since the Bhattacharyya angle Eq.~\eqref{angle} only depends on the initial and final state, Eq.~\eqref{speed-limit-initial} constitutes a speed limit on relaxation processes, which only depends on the initial speed of the evolution.
+We remark that such speed limits have been extensively discussed in quantum-mechanical systems (see e.~g.~Ref.~\cite{Pri16}), however, it has recently been found that similar bounds also apply to classical and stochastic dynamics \cite{Sha18,Oku18}.
+In contrast to the Margolus-Levitin-type bound derived in Ref.~\cite{Oku18} (Eq.~(23) therein), this result does not require any particular spectral properties of the generator or existence of a steady state; the only requirement is that the generator does not depend explicitly on time.
+Note that, in contrast to a jump process on a finite state space, in the continuous case, the existence of a steady state is not guaranteed even if the generator is time-independent and ergodic; the simplest example is Brownian motion in an infinite domain, which does not possess a steady state probability density.
+The bound \eqref{speed-limit-initial} is further tighter than the Mandelstam-Tamm-type bound derived in Ref.~\cite{Oku18} (Eq.~(26) therein) for a particle relaxing in a binding potential, since we have $2\arccos(x) \geq \pi(1-x)$ for $x > 0$.
+Using Eq.~\eqref{fisher-rate-bound}, we further have that